gahu777/Dwarf-Fortress-Termux/README.md

-Dwarf Fortress for termux android- first i like to thanks to user Zhymabek Roman for his work to put exagear on android https://github.com/ZhymabekRoman DF for android works for rooted and no rooted android users Currently DF 0.47.05v2 with DF hack 0.47.05r2 are supported
+Dwarf Fortress for termux android- first i like to thanks to user Zhymabek Roman for his work to put exagear on android https://github.com/ZhymabekRoman DF for android works for rooted and no rooted android users.
+Currently DF 0.47.05v2 with DF hack 0.47.05r2 are supported.

 Requirements
 install: